Want to give your ELLs some wonderful speaking practice?

 The QSSSA stands for:

-- S: Stem – Provide them with a sentence stem to answer the question.
+- S: Stem – Provide them with sentence stems to answer the question using academic language

-- S: Signal – Students think of an answer individually and signal when they are ready.
+- S: Signal – Students think of an answer individually and signal when they are ready (i.e. thumbs up)

-- S: Share – Students get with a partner to share answers.
+- S: Share – Students get with partners or small groups to share answers.

-- A: Assess – You randomly call on a few students to share their answers and/or walk around and listen in to their conversations.
+- A: Assess – You walk around and listen in to their conversations.
+You can also randomly call on a few students to share their answers.

 How to organize QSSSA